mrneerajnigam/mrneerajnigam/README.md

 - 👋 Hi, I’m @mrneerajnigam
-- 👀 I’m interested in Web Development.
+- 👀 Worked as Frontend developer.
-- 🌱 I’m currently learning Web Designing Skill.
+- 🌱 I’m HubSpot Trainee at Transfunnel Consulting.
-- 💞️ I’m looking for job as a Web Designer/Front End Development.
+- 💞️ Web Designing | HubSpot | Email Marketing.
-- 📫 Talk me at email: 888neerajnigam@gmail.com
+- 📫 Talk me at email: thisisneerajnigam@gmail.com
 - 📞 Call Me : +91 8858659569
 <!---
 mrneerajnigam/mrneerajnigam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.